yashshah14093/Content-Writing/PRIORITY-QUEUE.md

 But Again which operation we need to use to maintain the order.

 Is it slideUp?
-Yes you can use it but is it feasible for this operation?
+Yes, you can use it but is it feasible for this operation?
 Actually No, In slideUp operation you need to use it for each element but the element out of order is only at index 0.
 We can improve the performance by only maintaining the order of the element of index 0 for which we can use slideDown operation which will be discussed in detail after the pop operation.

     public int pop(){
         if(isEmpty())